mvaganov/CmdLineAsteroids/notes.md

-## preface
+Please critique this is a script.
+It is for a video tutorial designed primarily to give young programmers programming practice.

+I want to produce a high quality, factually robust, technically novel, interesting teaching artifact that other software developers can feel good about learning from.

+Please summarize the script before giving feedback.

+Read the code.
+Please be specific if there are any parts of my code that could be considered bad programming.
+Consider each section labeled `scene` as a description of what is visually shown.
+These sections are followed by a `voice` section, narrating the visuals.
+Code will be in most scenes, between tripple back-tick '```' headings, as is common in markdown.
+This code will be shown in Microsoft Visual Studio Community 2022.
+It will be typed and high-lighted during narration.
+Read the script marked by the `voice` heading.
+Identify poor grammer, run-on sentences, unecessary repetition, or ineffective prose.
+Provide alternative phrasing where appropriate.
+Keep in mind this text will have to be spoken.
+Identify if there any parts of the tutorial that seem like they could be cut, to streamline the script.
+Identify parts of the script that cover content that is not well documented in other YouTube tutorials about game programming, and identify if emphasizing this content makes sense.

+Please be critical about your feedback.
+I do not want a sycophantic response.

 `scene`
 "If I can't create it, I don't understand it."
 -Richard Feynman

-pause for 5 seconds
+pause for 2 seconds

 `scene`
-demo reel of the LowFiRockBlaster game
+demo reel of the LowFiRockBlaster game. player ship flying around and shooting asteroids. game view zooms in and out, showing how vector graphics can be rendered using command line glyphs.

 `voice`
 This is a tutorial series teaching how to build a real-time simulation in C-sharp.
-It simulates basic physics and collision detection and implements other essential games and simulation systems
+It simulates basic physics and collision detection and implements essential games and simulation systems

 `scene`
 list with the following
 	2D Vector math
 	basic physics
-	primitive rendering
+	simple rendering (in the command line)
-	rendering primitives
+	rendering primitive shapes
 	time tracking
 	a task scheduler
-	a key input buffer based on a dispatch table some basic graphics optimizations
+	a key input buffer based on a dispatch table basic graphics optimizations
-	memory pooling
+	memory pooling factory pattern
 	particle systems
 	collision detection
 	cell space partition tree